This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 meals are prepared and paid for with SNAP benefits, the group living

-arrangement must ensure that the resident's benefits are used for meals
+arrangement is to ensure that the resident's benefits are used for meals

 intended for that resident.
 (I) What are the responsibilities of the

 group living arrangement facility?
-The group living arrangement must: (1) Provide a list of
+The group living arrangement is to: (1) Provide a list of

 SNAP participants: on a periodic basis as determined by the county agency each

-group living arrangement shall provide the county agency with a list of
+group living arrangement is to provide the county agency with a list of

 currently participating residents and include a statement signed by the group